 This interactive book includes basic apple facts and related WH- questions on each page.
 There are also yes/no questions about apples for students who are working on that!

 I come across a lot of roll-and-draw activities (where you roll a dice to see what part to draw on next), but since some of my students have limited fine motor skills, gluing on pieces works much better!

 This Roll-an-Apple Craft works for small group speech therapy or individual sessions.
 You can have students work on requesting a turn, passing the dice, stating the number and piece they rolled and requesting any materials they need!

-This visual scavenger hunt is perfect to preview things a student might see on the field trip and go over that vocabulary.
+This apple orchard scavenger hunt is perfect to preview things a student might see on an apple-picking field trip and go over that vocabulary.